 - A. Discuss how people use models to represent ideas or objects.
 Point out that scientists and engineers create models to understand an idea or object.
 Today, we will be making models of the Earth, Earth's Moon, and Mars to represent their sizes and distances to scale. - B. Distribute blue balloons to 1/3 of the class, red balloons to 1/3, and white balloons to the final 1/3.
 Explain that the three balloons represent the Earth (blue), Earth's Moon (white), and Mars (red). - C. Group students in groups of 3, each with a different color balloon. - D. Ask the students with the blue balloon to blow their balloons up until it is 63 centimeters in circumference.
-You may need to demonstrate for the students how to measure the circumference using a cloth tape measure or a piece of string and a meter stick. - E. Once the balloon is the appropriate circumference, ask the students to tie off the balloon.
-This balloon will represent Earth. - F. Ask the students to fill in (B) Relative Size and Distance Sheet with the circumference of Earth. - G. Students will now predict the relative circumferences of Earth's Moon and Mars based on the size of Earth and record that circumference prediction on the (B) Relative Size and Distance Sheet in the "Balloon Circumference Prediction" column. - H. Explain to students that the scale for this model is 63,800,000 times smaller than the real thing.
-Ask students to multiply the balloon circumference (63 cm) X 63,800,000 (scale factor) to find the actual diameter of Earth (4,019,400,000 cm or 40,194 km). - I. To find the "Actual Balloon Circumferences" for Earth's Moon and Mars, the circumferences have been provided for both.
-The students will need to divide these by 63,800,000.
-They should find the model of Earth's Moon is 17 cm and of Mars is 33 cm.
+You may need to demonstrate for the students how to measure the circumference using a cloth tape measure or a piece of string and a meter stick.

+- E. Once the balloon is the appropriate circumference, ask the students to tie off the balloon.
+This balloon will represent Earth. - F. Ask the students to fill in (B) Relative Size and Distance Sheet with the circumference of Earth. - G. Students will now predict the relative circumferences of Earth's Moon and Mars based on the size of Earth and record that circumference prediction on the (B) Relative Size and Distance Sheet in the "Balloon Circumference Prediction" column. - H. Students should now inflate Earth's Moon and Mars balloon to the appropriate sizes and tie them off.